 Cell boosters are more affordable than ever but that doesn’t mean you want to go replacing them every year.
 It’s still a few more dollars than most people would feel comfortable just throwing away.
-On the other hand, if you choose your booster wisely you’ll end up being able to keep a lot of the equipment for years and years, occasionally upgrading the electronic components because sadly, nothing last forever.
+On the other hand, if you choose your booster wisely you’ll end up being able to keep a lot of the equipment for years and years, occasionally upgrading the electronic components because sadly, nothing lasts forever.

 Why would you want a cell booster at all?